Dallas/Fort Worth BLUES ARTISTS

 The Browntones (one CD, Browntone) see Hash Brown

-Paul Byrd (two CDs self released) website official myspace page photo
+Paul Byrd (two CDs self released) website photo

 Blind Dog Cooley (one CD self released)